Laboratory Systems Strengthening Community of Practice (LabCoP)

 LabCoP is an abbreviation for Laboratory Systems Strengthening Community of Practice.
 It is a collaborative learning network of multidisciplinary and multi-stakeholder country teams working together to create knowledge and to share information, experiences and best practices.
 LabCoP is funded by the Bill & Melinda Gates Foundation, and supported by ICAP at Columbia University and Project ECHO™ (Extension for Community Healthcare Outcomes) at the University of New Mexico Health Sciences Center.
 ASLM’s LabCoP initially focused on supporting country teams to scale up high-quality HIV viral load monitoring for improved patient outcomes through the strengthening of laboratory system functions.
-Overtime, LabCoP has expanded to address health system issues beyond HIV to include COVID-19, Tuberculosis waste management, and monitoring and evaluations.
+Over time, LabCoP has expanded to address health system issues beyond HIV to include COVID-19, tuberculosis, waste management, and monitoring and evaluations (M&E).

-Some countries are making more rapid progress with HIV viral load scale up, suggesting that they might have identified, adapted, and are implementing best practices to meet the needs of their local context.
+Some countries are making more rapid progress fighting a given disease, suggesting that they might have identified, adapted, and are implementing best practices to meet the needs of their local context.
 What works in one country could be adapted and applied in another.
-Additionally, the challenges of viral load scale up not only concerns laboratorians, but also clinicians, communities, patients and policy makers, who ensure that appropriate demand for testing, the correct utilisation of test results, and the implementation of enabling policies.
-Creating, exchanging and disseminating best practices among multi-country working groups through LabCoP can accelerate the scale up of viral load testing for improved patient outcomes.
+Additionally, the challenges a laboratory system faces not only concern laboratorians, but also clinicians, communities, patients and policy makers, who ensure appropriate demand for testing, correct utilisation of test results, and implementation of enabling policies.
+Creating, exchanging and disseminating best practices among multi-country working groups through LabCoP can accelerate the scale up of diagnostic testing for improved patient outcomes.

-- Knowledge creation facilitated by country teams engaged in collaborative problem solving along the entire HIV viral load testing cascade to identify best practices (from creating patient and provider demand, to test requisition, specimen collection, transportation, viral load testing, the return of results, and finally, to the effective utilisation of test results to guide patient management).
-LabCoP knowledge creation will follow the model proposed by C-QUIN, a community of practice on differentiated care convened by ICAP.
+- Knowledge creation facilitated by country teams engaged in collaborative problem solving to identify best practices (from creating patient and provider demand, to test requisition, specimen collection, transportation, testing, the return of results, and finally, to the effective utilisation of test results to guide patient management).

-- Knowledge dissemination of identified solutions regarding key challenges in the HIV viral load testing cascade will leverage programmatic case-based learning, to promote the adoption of locally derived best practices.
-Knowledge dissemination will be supported by the ECHO™ education and collaborative problem solving model and platform developed by the University of New Mexico.
+- Knowledge dissemination of identified solutions regarding key challenges in the testing cascade will leverage programmatic case-based learning, to promote the adoption of locally derived best practices.
+Knowledge dissemination will be supported by the ECHO™ education and collaborative problem-solving model and platform developed by the University of New Mexico.